 less/decreasing gradually.
 Thus, we will fit our data to 3

 As seen from the above label distribution plot, 85% of the

 observations are in clusters 1 and 3 with Silhouette

-clusters.
-This can be seen using t-sne generated in python.
+that the model performed poorly resulting in overlapping clusters.
+This can be seen using t-SNE generated in python.
 Later

 we will use TensorBoard to generate 3D visualization of t-SNE